phalcon/documentation/docs/filter-filter.md

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses of `Phalcon\Filter\Exception` so callers can catch a specific failure mode.
+The component raises granular subclasses of `Phalcon\Filter\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Filter\Exception $e)` blocks continue to work unchanged.

 | Class                                           | Parent                     | Thrown when                                                    |
 |-------------------------------------------------|----------------------------|----------------------------------------------------------------|